UBC-MDS/HAM_Python/Contributing.md

 # Contributing

-We love pull requests from everyone.
+For individual workflows, developers are permitted to use branching, as described in the [GitFlow guide](https://guides.github.com/introduction/flow/).

 By participating in this project, you agree to abide by the HAM [code of conduct](https://github.com/UBC-MDS/HAM_Python/blob/master/Code_of_Conduct.md).

 Fork, then clone the repo: